 From medical specialists in a teaching hospital, it is expected that they combine providing responsible patient care with high quality training and supervision of their future colleagues.
 Since 2015, a permanent quality management cycle (measuring, reflecting, and improving) is mandatory in postgraduate medical education in the Netherlands.
 The SETQ system can be part of such a cycle.
 For many supervisors receiving feedback from residents on their teaching performance works supportive and motivating for many faculty members in further improving their own performance.

 Evaluation takes place using web-based questionnaires.
 There is a questionnaire for residents and a (self-evaluation) questionnaire for faculty members.
 Faculty members fill in one survey (the self-evaluation), residents may fill in several questionnaires (one for each faculty member).
 It takes approximately 5 minutes to complete each questionnaire.
 Formulating narrative feedback clear and specific is essential for a good understanding and, therefore, the acceptance of the feedback.
 Both filling in the questionnaires and receiving the (individual) evaluation reports, which summarizes the feedback per staff member, are automated within the Perito Professional Performance platform.

 Faculty members assess themselves and are evaluated by residents.
 Thousands of faculty from all medical specialties have already used SETQ and received a feedback report.

-Participation in SETQ is anonymous for residents.
-The individual feedback reports only show the number of residents who completed the evaluation form, not the resident’s year of training nor gender.
-This information is only used for questionnaire validation and other research purposes.
-The SETQ feedback reporting is also anonymous for the evaluated teaching faculty.
-However, they may agree on sharing the results with their peers.
+SETQ participation is anonymous for residents.
+The feedback reports that faculty members receive only show the number of residents but no recognizable or traceable personal data, such as the year of training or gender.
+This data is only used as research information.
+SETQ is also anonymous for faculty members (unless otherwise agreed by the department).